Lemba people

-The Lemba are a Bantu-speaking ethnic group found mainly in South Africa, Zimbabwe, Mozambique, and Malawi, with smaller numbers living in other parts of Southern Africa.
-They are widely noted for their mixed ancestry, tracing their origins to both indigenous Bantu-speaking communities of the region and to Jewish migrants from Yemen who are believed to have settled in Africa centuries ago as skilled traders and artisans, craftsmen, aristocrats and religious leaders.
+The Lemba are an ethnic group currently residing in South Africa, Malawi, Mozambique and Zimbabwe, of mixed Bantu and Yemeni ancestry.

 Since the late twentieth century, there has been increased media and scholarly attention about the Lemba's common partial descent from Semitic peoples of West Asia.
 Genetic Y-DNA analyses have established a paternal West Asian origin for the majority of the Lemba population, while the matrilineal origins are exclusively from Sub Saharan Africa.

 Etymology

 It has been suggested that the exonym "Lemba" may originate in kilemba (most likely spread via the Mwera derivative chilemba), a Swahili word meaning turban.
-Thus, in context, the word "Lemba" as an ethnic identifier therefore translates to those who wear turbans.
+Thus, in context, the word "Lemba" as an ethnic identifier therefore translates to those who wear turbans'.

 Another theory is that the word "Lemba" may originate from the word lembi, a term which occurs in several Northeastern Bantu languages meaning a "non-African" or a "respected foreigner".

 The 'Lemba' themselves prefer the name Mwenye as an exonym but call themselves Sena (or Sana) as an endonym for their city of origin.